pedritomelenas/tree-numerical-semigroups/README.md

  >   [ 1, 2, 4, 7, 12, 23, 39, 67, 118, 204, 343, 592, 1001, 1693, 2857 ]

 The maximum genus for which we know the number of numerical semigroups with this genus is 70.
-Just the set of numerical semigroups with genus less than or equal to 57 is worth 14TB of memory.
-In this [repository](https://github.com) you will find the sequence up to 70.
+Just the set of numerical semigroups with genus less than or equal to 57 is worth 14TB of memory (see Manuel Delgado's [numbers page](http://cmup.fc.up.pt/cmup/mdelgado/numbers) with some nice pictures).
+In this [repository](https://github.com/hivert/NumericMonoid) you will find the sequence up to 70.

 Even though it has been shown that the number of numerical semigroups with given genus grows like the Fibonacci sequence, we still do not know if there are more numerical semigroups with genus $g+1$ than numerical semigroups with genus $g$.
 This is true asymptotically, and for genus less than 71.